MaxxtonGroup/zabbix-tomcat-scripts/README.md

 - install Tomcat template in Zabbix
 - create a host per monitored JVM and apply above template
+- define a macro with the same name as the macro in the template for the JMX port.
+Use the port that you specify in Tomcat.

 ## steps per host